Overview of Information Technology at UTHealth

 - Research and Educational platforms

-Led by Kevin Granhold, executive director and chief technology officer.
+Led by Derek Drawhorn, executive director of communications technology and chief technology officer.

-Desktop support is coordinated through a collaboration of the Medical School IT department (MSIT), the SPH IT department and the central IT group.
+The User Experience and Support group is coordinated through a collaboration of the McGovern Medical School IT department (MSIT), the School of Public Health IT department and the central IT group.
 These three groups together set standards and coordinate activities in behalf of customers in general administration, Physicians Billing System, McGovern Medical School, Cizik School of Nursing, School of Dentistry and the School of Public Health.

 Led by Bassel Choucair, executive director of information technology for the McGovern Medical School at UTHealth.